AntonVanAssche/BashPass/README.md

 location: .bashpass/passwords/
 ```

-### Updating the e-mail address
+### Configuring the e-mail address

 Changing the e-mail address isn't recommended but in case you need to do this here you go.
-To update the e-mail address you'll have to update the following line in the config file located at `~/.config/bashpass/bashpass.conf`.
+To update the e-mail address you'll have to update the following line in the config file.

 ```
 email: email@gmail.com